kubernetes/kubernetes/docs/proposals/pod-safety.md

 is used by two pods on different nodes simultaneously, concurrent access may result in corruption, even if the PV or PVC is identified as "read write one".
-PVC consumers must ensure these volume types are *never* referenced from mulitple pods without some external synchronization.
+PVC consumers must ensure these volume types are *never* referenced from multiple pods without some external synchronization.
 As described above, it is not safe to use persistent volumes that lack RWO guarantees with a replica set or deployment, even at scale 1.